-AIM is building a movement devoted to the mental health of children, teens, > and young adults by funding clinical research to find better treatments and > cures, raising awareness, and improving access to effective treatments. > > What We Do
+AIM is building a movement devoted to the mental health of children, teens, and young adults by funding clinical research that makes a difference today, raising awareness, and improving access to effective treatments.

+What We Do

 Our Scientific Advisory Board (SAB) strategizes the most effective ways to fund research to help youth today.
 They are working to develop models for training clinicians to implement evidence-based treatments in real-world settings where children receive care.
 The SAB, representing major research institutions throughout the world, is comprised of a diverse and distinguished group of doctors in the pediatric mental health community.
 AIM Youth Mental Health is a member of the International Alliance of Mental Health Research Funders.

 We are building a movement with a positive, forward-thinking focus.
 Our annual AIM for Awareness Ad Contest and Walk and Rally help to raise awareness simply by talking about youth mental health.